Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 ### User Lifecycle Actions

-This section explains the various lifecycle actions that a user can manage for the identity devices, applications, and issued credentials based on the status of the identity device.
+This section explains the various lifecycle actions that a user can manage for identity devices, applications, and issued credentials based on the device's status.

 Log into the platform using user credentials.
-Select **Identities** from the menu on the left side menu.
+Select **Identities** from the left-hand menu.
 On this page, you can view all the issued identities and their credentials.
 Refer to the images in the section [Operator Lifecycle Actions](#operator-lifecycle-actions) for a detailed view of the granular lifecycle management.

 **Identity Device Lifecycle Actions**